 In any case India imported very little gold from China in the past year.
 The only other gold importer from China I could find was Thailand at 1.488 tonnes, which makes me think foreigners have not yet been very active on the SGEI.
 More likely, at this stage, is that SGEI withdrawals are imported into the Chinese domestic gold market.
 Another option, given the large round number volumes, is that OTC iAu9999 is trading in China’s foreign exchange market.

 I should add, the customs departments from Switzerland and Hong Kong confirmed that when gold is exported from local soil to the Shanghai Free Trade Zone it’s disclosed in their data as an ‘export to China’.
 It is irrelevant if that gold is ever imported into the Chinese domestic gold market.
 No matter what happens to the gold in the SFTZ it is initially disclosed as an export to China.

 In short, trading at the SGEI can have blurred SGE withdrawals this year.
 More research should point to what extent.

 This post is part one of the Chinese Gold Market essentials series.
 Click here to go to an overview of all Chinese Gold Market Essentials for a comprehensive understanding of this gigantic physical gold market.

-For my analysis of the Chinese domestic gold market I’ve relied on Chinese laws, annual reports drafted by the China Gold Association (CGA), SGE, PBOC and Shanghai Futures Exchange (SHFE), next to sources in China at commercial banks and individual traders.
+For this analysis of the Chinese domestic gold market I’ve relied on Chinese laws, annual reports drafted by the CGA, SGE, PBOC and Shanghai Futures Exchange (SHFE), next to sources in China at commercial banks and individual traders.
 The aforementioned reports are: